So You Want A Dog, Now What?

 *Your deposit will only be refunded if we do not have a dog for you.

-The full cost of the puppy will be due by November 1st 2018.
 If you do not pay in full for you puppy you will lose your deposit.

 Frequently Asked Questions